metacpan/metacpan-cpan-extracted/distros/A/App-phoebe/README.md

 Here's my suggestion:

     User-agent: *
+    Disallow: /raw
-    Disallow: /raw/*
+    Disallow: /html
-    Disallow: /html/*
+    Disallow: /diff
-    Disallow: /diff/*
+    Disallow: /history
-    Disallow: /history/*
+    Disallow: /do/comment
-    Disallow: /do/changes*
+    Disallow: /do/changes
-    Disallow: /do/all/changes*
+    Disallow: /do/all/changes
-    Disallow: /do/all/latest/changes*
+    Disallow: /do/all/latest/changes
     Disallow: /do/rss
     Disallow: /do/atom
     Disallow: /do/all/atom
     Disallow: /do/new
-    Disallow: /do/more/*
+    Disallow: /do/more
     Disallow: /do/match
     Disallow: /do/search
     # allowing do/index!